What homework does my child receive?

 There are 3 types of homework:

-- Self-quizzing homework: Your child receives self-quizzing homework once a week from each subject.
+- Self-quizzing homework: Your child receives self-quizzing homework from each subject.
 This ensures that your child is memorising and recalling the knowledge that they need to be successful.

 - Maths – https://sparxmaths.com/